cwittens/DispersiveShallowWater.jl/docs/src/index.md

 and Collin Wittenstein (Johannes Gutenberg University Mainz).
 Some parts of this repository are based on parts of [Dispersive-wave-schemes-notebooks.
-A Broad Class of Conservative Numerical Methods for Dispersive Wave Equations](https://github.com/ranocha/Dispersive-wave-schemes-notebooks) by Hendrik Ranocha, Dimitrios Mitsotakis and David Ketcheson.
+A Broad Class of Conservative Numerical Methods for Dispersive Wave Equations](https://github.com/ranocha/Dispersive-wave-schemes-notebooks) by Hendrik Ranocha, Dimitrios Mitsotakis, and David Ketcheson.
 The code structure is inspired by [Trixi.jl](https://github.com/trixi-framework/Trixi.jl/).

 ## License and contributing